Maximum of the Ginzburg-Landau fields

 \subsection{Results}

 Our main result concerns the maximum of the Ginzburg-Landau field $\phi $ in $D_{N}$.
-For potential $V\left( \cdot \right) $ satisfying (\ref{a1}) and ( \ref{a2}), the Brascamp-Lieb inequality (see Lemma \ref{lem: BL tail bound}) implies that with high probability, $\frac{\sup_{x\in D_{N}}\phi \left( x\right) }{\log N}$ is uniformly bounded above and below by two constants depending only on $c_{+}$ and $c_{-}$ (see \cite{DG}).
-We prove that this random variable indeed satisfies a law of large numbers, with tail bounds given by (\ref{ub}) and (\ref{lb}) below.
+For potential $V\left( \cdot \right) $ satisfying (\ref{a1}) and ( \ref{a2}), the well-known Brascamp-Lieb inequalities (Lemma \ref{BL}) imply that with high probability, $\frac{\sup_{v\in D_{N}}\phi \left( v\right) }{\log N}$ is uniformly bounded above by a constant depending only on $c_{-}$ (see \cite{DG} where a constant lower bound was also obtained, and Remark \ref{rem: BL upper bound} below).
+We prove that this random variable in fact satisfies a law of large numbers, with more precise tail bounds given by (\ref{ub}) and (\ref{lb}) below.

 \begin{theorem} Let $\phi $ be sampled from the Gibbs measure (\ref{GL}).
 Assume the potential $V\left( \cdot \right) $ satisfies (\ref{a1}) and (\ref{a2}).
-Then there is a constant $g=g\left( c_{+},c_{-}\right) $, such that
+Then there is a constant{\ $g=g\left( V\right) $}, such that